Cost Performance Index (CPI): What It Is and How to Calculate It

 Whether you are managing a small project team, leading a game development project, or planning a nonprofit event, you should always track cost efficiency.

-Suppose your project team is working on a product launch.
+Suppose your team is working on a product launch.

 The project budget is $100,000, and 50% of the planned work has been completed.